 The person who has cancer may struggle to talk too.
-Everyone is different in how they communicate with others about serious life events.
+Everyone reacts differently when faced with a serious life event.
 Some people find it easy to talk about their thoughts and feelings, while others are more private.

-Be aware that people may be embarrassed to discuss the physical details of their cancer, especially if a person of a different gender is present.
+Be aware that some people may be embarrassed to discuss the physical details of their cancer.
+They may prefer to speak to someone who is the same gender.

-People with caring responsibilities may not recognise themselves as a carer, or they may not feel comfortable talking about their personal life in the workplace.
+Some people who are looking after someone with cancer may not think of themselves as a carer.
+They may also not feel comfortable talking about their personal life in the workplace.

-Talking about cancer is difficult at first, but it can be helpful for everyone concerned.
-There are a number of things you can do to make conversations easier.
+Talking about cancer is difficult at first, but it can be helpful for everyone.
+There are things you can do to make your conversations easier.